cs2113-s23/cs2113-s23.github.io/j-units/J2-Polymorphism-Abstract-Classes.md

 ...
 ```

 Take a moment to think of a class hierarchy structure that would make sense for this simulator.
 You can either draw a UML diagram, or write out your classes members and methods (withou implementation).
-I do the later below, and click <a href="javascript:void(0)" onclick="$('.exercise').toggle('slow')">REVEAL</a> to see my solution.
+I do the latter below, and click <a href="javascript:void(0)" onclick="$('.exercise').toggle('slow')">REVEAL</a> to see my solution.

 <div class="exercise" style="display:none">
 ```java